-- 1) Develop a mechanistic GPP model that can utilize information about ambient turbidity, outflow P, temperature, silt and clay (as a potential proxy for nutrient availability), and solar irradiance to better quantify the relative importance of these different variables on overall production. - 2) Quantify the relative contribution of diatoms vs. macrophytes to Glen Canyon GPP under a variety of conditions. - Continue to document shifts in the vegetation community in Glen Canyon, repeat mapping vegetation in 2021 if maintenance flows occur (see Experimental Project Budget E.4).
+- 1) Develop a mechanistic GPP model that can utilize information about ambient turbidity, outflow P, temperature, silt and clay (as a potential proxy for nutrient availability), and solar irradiance to better quantify the relative importance of these different variables on overall production. - 2) Quantify the relative contribution of diatoms vs. macrophytes to Glen Canyon GPP under a variety of conditions. - 3) Continue to document shifts in the aquatic vegetation community in Glen Canyon, repeat mapping vegetation in 2021 if maintenance flows occur (see Experimental Fund Project Element O.5).